null Skip to main content

 How does a delivery driver distribute hundreds of packages in a single day?

-Why can maps help to win elections?
+Why can maps influence elections?

 Where should we look for serial killers?